sayar/RedisMVA/module5_redis_python_node/README.md

 ## Caching Queries (Node.js)

-One scenario why using Redis and any other cache is storing the results of common queries for a limited amount of time for fast recall.
+One scenario for using Redis or other caches is storing the results of common queries for a limited amount of time for fast recall.

-For example, a long running query that may be common to many users of your application can be cached so that the result is much quicker for most who ask for the query.
+For example, a long running query that may be common to many users of your application can be cached so that the result is quicker for most who ask for the query.

 ### The Crime Data Set

 We're going to build off of our previous [MongoDB MVA example dataset](https://github.com/sedouard/mongodb-mva/tree/master/module4_advanced_data_ops#the-example-data-set) and use it to run a long running query.
-You don't need to know much about MongoDB but in order to run example you'll have to [download and install MongoDB](https://www.mongodb.org/downloads).
+You don't need to know much about MongoDB but in order to run the example you'll have to [download and install MongoDB](https://www.mongodb.org/downloads).

 ### Loadup the Data

-Once you're running locally we'll go ahead and download [the dataset](https://mongdbmva.blob.core.windows.net/csv/crimedata.csv.zip) and quickly load up that .csv file with `mongoimport` which comes installed with MongoDB.
+Once you're running locally, we can download [the dataset](https://mongdbmva.blob.core.windows.net/csv/crimedata.csv.zip) and quickly load up that .csv file with `mongoimport`.

 ```bash
 mongoimport Crimes_-_2001_to_present.csv --type csv --headerline --collection crimes